 In 2014 the scheme closed for new applications, when all available funding was allocated.
 We hope to be able to fund the first year of more nurse posts when we have more funds available.

 The aims of the Sapphire Nurse

-The aims of the Sapphire Nurses are: to promote good practice and to act as a specialist resource in the diagnosis, treatment and care of people with epilepsy; to encourage the setting up of specialist epilepsy clinics in hospitals and GP practices; to participate in research into epilepsy.
+Sapphire Nurses promote good practice and to act as a specialist resource in the diagnosis, treatment and care of people with epilepsy; to encourage the setting up of specialist epilepsy clinics in hospitals and GP practices and participate in research into epilepsy.

 Sapphire nurse for epilepsy commissioning

-For information on Juliet Ashton, the new Sapphire nurse for epilepsy commissioning, see the article in our online magazine, or go straight to her information on the Neurological Commissioning Support (NCS) website.
+For information on Juliet Ashton, the new Sapphire nurse for epilepsy commissioning, see the article in our online magazine.

 You can contact the Epilepsy Helpline for full details of your local Sapphire Nurse service on 0808 800 5050.

 No Sapphire Nurse in your local area?